What Popular Children’s Toy Was Originally Created To Solve Structural Problems?

 Answer: The Rubik’s Cube

 Rubik filed for a patent and began selling the puzzles under the name Magic Cube in toy shops around Hungary.
 The toy proved quite popular and by the end of the decade, Rubik had secured more patents internationally, changed the name to the Rubik’s Cube, and began shipping the toy to countries around the world.
-Although the peak of the Cube’s popularity was in the 1980s, it has remained a briskly selling toy with over 350 million units sold to date.
+Although the peak of the Cube’s popularity was in the 1980s, it has remained a briskly selling toy with annual sales of 15 million units worldwide.